 - Books and Special Issues

-2016 (forthcoming): The Routledge Companion to Sex and the Media, co-edited with Feona Attwood, R. Danielle Egan and Brian McNair, London: Routledge
+2018 (forthcoming): The Routledge Companion to Media, Sex and Sexuality, co-edited with Feona Attwood and Brian McNair, London: Routledge

 2014: co-editor with Feona Attwood, Investigating Young People's Sexual Cultures, book version of special issue of Journal of Sex Education, London: Routledge